devneill/devneill.com/src/data/blog-posts/my-time-at-epicwebconf2024.md

 # The build-up

 It was a significant investment of time, money and energy to get myself to EpicWebConf.
 Munich to Utah is a long way.
 I had doubts.
 Would it be worth it?
 Would I meet inspiring people?
 Would I learn exciting tech?
-Or would it be a series of awkward moments and overwhelming technical lectures 🫠 Knowing [Kent](https://twitter.com/kentcdodds) was behind things, my doubts were small, admittedly, but one can never be sure until you arrive.
+Or would it be a series of awkward moments and overwhelming technical lectures? 🫠

+Knowing [Kent](https://twitter.com/kentcdodds) was behind things, my doubts were small, admittedly, but one can never be sure until you arrive.

 Regardless of the situation, I wanted to make sure I squeezed every ounce of inspiration and learning from the people I would meet.
 I arrived, totally jet-lagged but also buzzing with excitement.
 I spent two days exploring Park City.
 It was beautiful—the mountains of Utah are incredible.
 Things were off to a good start.